 Darry Dolezal was designated a “musician of note” in 2006 by the U.S. Department of State, traveling to Brazil through a Partners of the Americas cultural exchange program to play concerts and present masterclasses.
 In return he received an immersion into Brazil’s musical, social and culinary life.
 Ask him what it’s like to eat things that grow wild in the Amazonian jungle, or how it feels to play Villa-Lobos in Rio, or how to make a killer caipirinha.

 Darry Dolezal’s principal cello teachers were Raymond Stuhl (a student of the renowned cellist Hugo Becker), Edward Laut and Yehuda Hanani.
 He received degrees in cello performance from the Peabody Conservatory and the University of Kansas.
 Dolezal immersed himself into the rich, deep ocean of musical heritage, studying chamber music with legendary artists such as Leon Fleisher, Raphael Hillyer, Eugene Lehner, Menachem Pressler, Alexander Schneider, Leonard Shure, Karen Tuttle and Donald Weilerstein.
-One example out of hundreds: his chamber music coach, Eugene Lehner, was a student of the violinist Jenö Hubay, who gave the first performance of Brahms’ 3rd piano trio - with Brahms at the piano!
+Here's just one example of these amazing connections: Eugene Lehner was a student of the violinist Jenö Hubay, who gave the first performance of Brahms’ 3rd piano trio - with Brahms at the piano!

 A devoted educator, Darry Dolezal has taught eager and inquisitive musicians for decades, coaching and mentoring cello and chamber music students from beginners to professionals.
 In addition to faculty positions at Viterbo College and the University of Missouri, Dolezal has been an invited guest for masterclasses at Boston University, Bowdoin College, the Carlos Gomes Conservatory in Belém, Brazil, Florida State University, the University of Wisconsin-Madison and numerous other fine colleges and conservatories.
 His former students include successful professional musicians and the recipients of many awards and honors.